 Chapter 3: On-Demand Artifacts explores 3D printing technology, which uses an additive layering process to create 3D objects from computer models.
 The potential for perfection with 3D printing further exacerbates the strained relationship between media and mobility in cities, and iterations of this artifact expose the necessity for deep reflection that is demanded from its users.

 The Conclusion, Flickering Citizenships, examines how our understanding of citizenship has adapted to the multiple and iterative nature of our cities such that today citizenship itself is also iterative.
 The artifacts with which we choose to engage persuade, challenge, and inspire us, and as such they determine the expectations and limitations of our civic action.

 Engel, Andrew Geddes, "Flickering cities: multimedia city fabrics and the changing nature of citizenship" (2012).
 Wayne State University Dissertations.
-Paper 538.
+538.